fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 29: Postcolonial Histories
 - Dipesh Chakrabarty, "Postcoloniality and the Artifice of History: Who Speaks for 'Indian' Pasts?", 1-27.
+Skim (but don't skip) section IV (11--17).
 This is another classic article that can also feel a bit out of date, yet another example of how historians can directly shape historiography by asking profound questions and offering new perspectives that were too easily unnoticed or ignored.

 {% include alert.html class='danger' title='Reading reflection' text="